 Interstate 4 which bisects Longwood provides easy access for Longwood businesses and residents to reach Orlando, Daytona Beach, and Tampa.

-A 40 minute drive east on U.S. 4 and it intersects with U.S. 95, which travels along Florida's Atlantic coast and the eastern seaboard of the U.S. A 90 minute drive west on U.S. 4 and U.S. 75 provides a direct route to Atlanta and Florida's Gulf Coast
+A 40-minute drive east on U.S. 4 intersects with U.S. 95, which travels along Florida's Atlantic coast and the eastern seaboard of the U.S. 90-minute drive west on U.S. 4 and U.S. 75 provides a direct route to Atlanta and Florida's Gulf Coast

 The 12.5-mile Osceola Parkway links the international airport to major attractions and a half dozen regional arterial highways.

 LYNX, an extensive public transportation system, serves Orange, Seminole, and Osceola counties.
 LYNX is the first transit agency in the nation to build, produce and utilize its own B-20 Biodiesel blend for bus fleet conversion and the first to distribute B-20 to other regional agencies.